-Several manufacturers and dealerships nationwide are looking for reliable technicians with in-depth knowledge about automotive and diesel technology.
-At Automotive Training Center, our automotive and diesel technology courses will prepare you for a successful career as a diesel technician.
+Several manufacturers and dealerships nationwide are looking for reliable technicians with in-depth knowledge of automotive and diesel technology.
+At Automotive Training Center (ATC), our automotive and diesel technology courses will prepare you for a successful career as a diesel technician.

 There are so many vehicles today that require diesel power to run.
 In the Diesel Engines course, you’ll learn the theory of operation, diagnosis, service, and repair of diesel engines, with a focus on truck and automotive applications.

 Students will learn more about the engines used to power 18-wheelers in this course.
 You’ll be able to gain hands on experience with a 14.8L inline 6-cylinder diesel engine and other similar configurations, so you’ll be more prepared to work on these big rigs that are such a big part of the economy.

 The fundamentals of fuels and lubricants will be taught in this course, along with the assembly, reassembly, and overhaul of diesel engines using precision measuring tools.
 Use the specialized tools found in the diesel industry as you learn about:

 All the practical shop work performed on the various types of diesel engines, including medium, light truck, and automotive, will help you prepare for the ASE Diesel Engines exam.

 Diesel engines have long had the reputation of being gas-guzzlers, but in the Diesel Fuel Systems course, you will gain the knowledge needed to diagnose and repair the many innovative systems that manufacturers have created to make diesel engines more eco-friendly.

 The study of diesel fuel systems and components includes a focus on diesel air intake systems, injectors, and turbochargers.
 You will also get to work with the three types of fuel lines used in diesel systems and the many fuel filters that help the engines generate clean power.